kev0960/ModooCode/md/inst/cmpss.md

 ### SIMD Floating-Point Exceptions

-Invalid if SNaN operand, Invalid if QNaN and predicate as listed in Table3-1, Denormal.
+Invalid if SNaN operand, Invalid if QNaN and predicate as listed in Table 3-1, Denormal.

 ### Other Exceptions